 This year focuses on the integration of the human dimension of understanding self to aid the pre-novice to follow Christ in religious life.
 Pre-novices follow a specific program of study within the Salesian Formation House.
 In addition, apostolic works and travel to Salesian sites prepare pre-novices for the novitiate.

 This is a formal year of following Christ in the Salesian religious experience.
-Novices come to understand the Salesian identity of their vocation by making the Salesian constitutions their own and by living fraternal life in community.
-This phase, characterized by discernment and prayer, prepares the novice for their first profession (taking the vows of poverty, chastity and obedience), a lived response to give themselves totally as signs and bearers of God’s love for the young.
+Novices come to understand the Salesian identity of their vocation by making the Salesian constitutions their own and by living fraternal life in the community.
+This phase, characterized by discernment and prayer, prepares the novice for their first profession (taking the vows of poverty, chastity, and obedience), a lived response to give themselves totally as signs and bearers of God’s love for the young.